smartdevicelink/sdl_core_guides/docs/Feature Documentation/Multiple Transports/index.md

 !!!

-There are three protocol control frames which are used in the implementation of Multiple Transports
+There are three protocol control frames which are used in the implementation of Multiple Transports.

 ### StartService ACK